Ace Baby Ace: Original

 The Baby Ace is a single-seat parasol wing monoplane of conventional taildragger configuration.
 Individual examples have been configured with tricycle landing gear.

 The wing uses a Clark Y-cross-section airfoil; spars and ribs are spruce.
 The steel-tube parallel wings struts simplified internal wing structure, and enabled the wings to fold back for over-the-road towing.

 The fuselage is of fabric-covered tubular construction, and wing struts are steel tube.
 There is a door in the right side.
 Streamlining and fairing was largely done with balsa wood.

 Its landing gear is a split-axle type, with bungee cord suspension, similar to gear of the Piper Cub.
 Some are fitted with brakes, using Aeronca-type heel pedals.

 Evolutions

 Under the Corben Sport Plane and Supply Co.
-(Peru, Indiana), two versions were offered, using using the same wings, tails, controls and landing gear: a single-seat. open-cockpit, parasol-wing model (the Baby Ace) and an enclosed, two-seat, high-wing version (Junior Ace).
+(Peru, Indiana), two versions were offered, using the same wings, tails, controls and landing gear: a single-seat. open-cockpit, parasol-wing model (the Baby Ace) and an enclosed, two-seat, high-wing version (Junior Ace).

 In 1955 Paul Poberezny, founder of the Experimental Aircraft Association, redesigned the plane with Stan J. Dzik (former Waco Aircraft engineer), calling its version the Model C. EAA sold the rights to the planes to Cliff DuCharme (West Bend, Wisconsin), and the plane was redesigned for production, becoming the Model D (first flight: November 15, 1956).
 The similarly redesigned two-seat Junior Ace, became the Junior Ace Model E.